Meet Corliss Archer: Television

 Herbert's Meet Corliss Archer property was adapted to television in 1951 and 1952 with live broadcasts produced and aired by CBS.
-In 1954 and 1955 Ziv Television Programs produced a syndicated telefilm series starring Ann Baker and Mary Brian.
+In 1954 and 1955 Ziv Television Programs produced a syndicated telefilm series starring Ann Baker, Robert Ellis, and Mary Brian.
 One of the show's unique features was the occasional cut to a comic-book-style drawing, with announcer's commentary, that illustrated the current story situation and was used several times during each episode.
 The program was produced by Ziv Productions.
 Several episodes of the Ziv version are available on DVD, and some are also available from the Internet Archive.

 Robin Morgan portrayed Corliss in a live telecast of Kiss and Tell on The Alcoa Hour (August 5, 1956), with Warren Berlinger as Dexter.